tarantool/doc/doc/1.10/book/box/authentication.rst

 * The first argument is the name of the user to whom privileges are being granted or revoked.

-* The second argument is the list of one or more privileges.
+* The second argument is a list of one or more privileges.

 * The third argument is the object type on which the privilege is granted, or the word 'universe'.
 Possible object types are 'space', 'function',